cmczsa/3PhaseMotor-Simulation-Unity-Spicesharp/README.md

 All the code and packages are uploaded on

-__Google Drive__ (https://drive.google.com/drive/folders/188zbhcGzTjfGYZjGA9DhB000N4QJaM8J?usp=share_link), for the whole project file is too large to upload on Github.
+[__Google Drive__ ](https://drive.google.com/drive/folders/188zbhcGzTjfGYZjGA9DhB000N4QJaM8J?usp=share_link), for the whole project file is too large to upload on Github.

 # Files And Scenes